Rapid eLearning is getting increasingly important. As the pace of industry change accelerates, so does the pace at which content needs to be produced.

 You can save yourself a lot of time by converting a presentation document into an eLearning unit using a rapid authoring tool.
 The only problem with this (and it’s a pretty big one) is that your eLearning will now be about as engaging as this month’s P&L report.

 Generally speaking, the functionalities of Rapid eLearning are limited to basic interactions.
-Of course, at the beginning, your learners will think they’ve got an interesting new eLearning unit, but after the first half-dozen “Click here to continue” buttons, the novelty will have worn off.
+Of course, in the beginning, your learners will think they’ve got an interesting new eLearning unit, but after the first half-dozen “Click here to continue” buttons, the novelty will have worn off.

 Worst case scenario, your learners will rise up in outrage and start a riot, but in all likelihood, they’ll just disengage their brains and click through to the end.
 That’ll leave your reports with 100% completion and 0% retention – in short, a waste of time.